Stone Applications for Lebanon High School: Design Assist, Construction Assist

 The AAS team worked closely with the design team to confirm design feasibility.

-The installation team got detailed drawings along with training not only to identify and track different pieces, but also to install them.
+The installation team got detailed drawings along with training not only to identify and track different pieces but also to install them.

 Engineering Connection Details for Interior Column Covers, Pilasters

 The central area of the high school has large size columns and pilasters that span multiple floors.
-These highlight the experience and accentuate design of the building interior.
+These highlight the experience and accentuate the design of the building interior.

 The AAS team worked closely with the architect and contractor to provide a custom cladding cover veneers for the columns.

 The design required a number of variants to the connection details to make them look uniform from different angles.

 Different column conditions required detailed analysis and close collaboration with the design & installation teams to confirm connection details for the stone panel veneer for the columns.

 Curved Exterior Elevation for the School Dining Hall – Design Assist, Construction Assist